doctorfree/RoonCommandLine/markdown/play_genre.1.md

 play_genre - Play Roon Library Genre

 # SYNOPSIS
-**play_genre** [ GENRE ]
+**play_genre** [ GENRE ] [ EXGENRE ]

 # DESCRIPTION
 Plays the Roon Library genre named *GENRE*.
-If no library genre name matches *GENRE* exactly, search for Roon Library genre whose name contains the case-sensitive string *GENRE*.
-If there is a unique match on the search substring then *play_genre* will play that genre.
+Search for Roon Library genres whose name contains the case-sensitive string *GENRE*.
+If there is a match on the search substring then *play_genre* will play the first genre that matches.
 If more than one Roon Library genre name matches the search substring then *play_genre* will return a list of matching genre names.
-To play an genre using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library genre name.

 # COMMAND LINE OPTIONS
 **GENRE**
 :  Provide an genre name, in quotes if it contains spaces, or a case-sensitive substring.
-A Roon library genre name matching the provided genre name or containing the substring will be played if a unique match is found.
+A Roon library genre name matching the provided genre name or containing the substring will be played if a match is found.

+**EXGENRE**
+: Provide a genre exclusion string, in quotes if it contains spaces.
+No Roon library genre names including the provided genre exclusion string will be played

 # EXAMPLES
 **play_genre Rock**
-: Will play Roon library genre name "Rock" if it exists.
-If not then it will play the Roon library genre whose name contains the string "Rock" if only one match is found.
+: Will play the Roon library genre whose name contains the string "Rock".
+If more than one genre name matches, it will play the first match and list all matches

+**play_genre Rock Pop**
+: Will play the Roon library genre whose name contains the string "Rock" but not the string "Pop"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com